annarider/NanoDA/DataViz/Project5/README.md

 - This dataset might be too difficult to perform this kind of analysis.
 Have you considered switching to a different dataset?

 ### Iteration 10:
 #### Person1:
+Based on what you told me, this dataset has more potential for explanatory visualization.
+The chart is half finished.
+I can't tell what the different bar colors mean.
+You shouldn't use the percentage in y-axis; those are artificial.
+Add a tooltip that shows the statistics average

+#### Person3:
 Switching to a new data set was a good idea.
 Here's feedback:
 - This chart has a better story behind it.
 - You're missing fundamentals - title, legend, etc.
-- You shouldn't use the percentage in y-axis; those are artificial.
-- Add a tooltip that shows the statistics average
 - x-axis should be called "baseball statistics" - it's clearer.